GoC-Spending/contracts-data-web/content/department/ijc-cmi.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-International Joint Commission spent an estimated \$997.7K in 2021-2022 on contracts.
+International Joint Commission spent an estimated **\$997.7K in 2021-2022** on contracts.

+Across 174 contracts active since the start of the 2017-2018 fiscal year, 3 have at least one amendment (2%).
+Of contracts with amendments, the average increase in dollar value was 0% and the average number of amendments was 1.
+Cumulatively these amendments represent an increase of \$0.0 over the original contract values.

+The average contract duration was 0.62 years, and the average contract value (not including contracts under \$10k) was \$34.5K.
+The longest contract was 4 years.
+The largest contract by value (including amendments) was \$445.4K.

 {{< /entity_summary >}}

 ## Vendors